muninrpc/muninrpc/readme.md

 # MuninRPC
-a GUI client for RPC services
+*Quoth the raven:* "I can mock my gRPC calls!"

 ![MuninRPC](https://images-na.ssl-images-amazon.com/images/I/515xyoCME2L._SX425_.jpg)

-*Quoth the raven:* "I can mock my gRPC calls!"
+MuninRPC: a GUI client for RPC services.
   - Send requests to a gRPC service.
   - Upload your proto files, select a service, configure your message, and go.
   - This is an early build.
 Development is in progress!